DiegoReiriz/DiegoReiriz.github.io/_posts/2018-05-29-runningflinkgclusterwithzeppelin.md

 ![graph](/assets/images/flinkzeppelin/plot.png)

-if you print your data inside a notebook paragraph it will automatically allow you to do scatter plots, bar plots, pie charts, etc. and c'mon that's freaking amazing, you don't have to write you data in a DB/File/Thing and then plot the data using other tools, so you can have all your work in a single place and that's nice.
+If you print your data inside a notebook paragraph it will automatically allow you to do scatter plots, bar plots, pie charts, etc. and c'mon that's freaking amazing, you don't have to write you data in a DB/File/Thing and then plot the data using other tools, so you can have all your work in a single place and that's nice.

 So, if everything is nice, what am I doing here writting all this?
 By default, Zeppelin brings a Flink interpreter that you can use to run Flink workloads and when you execute it for the first time, it will start a Flink local minicluster in wich Zeppelin will run your workload and that's great if you are doing small tests, but when the problem scales a bit that cluster isn't enough.
 Also the Flink minicluster that brings Zeppelin is running Flink 1.1.3 and Flink 1.5 it's already out so I want to rock with Flink 1.5 instead of an older version if I am able to do it (Spoiler: we will be able to do it ;) )